ricardoreves/42-net-practice/README.md

 # 42-net-practice

 ## 🪧 Overview
-🌐 NetPractice aims to introduce you to the network through practical cases.
+🌐  NetPractice is a general practical exercise to let you discover networking.

 ## 📷 Preview
 ![preview](imgs/preview.png)